BoxLang ๐Ÿš€ A New JVM Dynamic Language Learn More...

 ๐ŸฅŠ Quick Overview

-In the following sections, we provide a quick overview of the main components of BoxLang AI including Chats, Pipelines, Agents, Structured Output, Memory Systems, Document Loaders & RAG, and MCP Client/Server.
+In the following sections, we provide a quick overview of the main components of BoxLang AI including Chats, Pipelines, Middleware, Agents, Structured Output, Memory Systems, Document Loaders & RAG, and MCP Client/Server.
 Each section includes quick examples and links to more detailed documentation.
 For further details, please refer to the official documentation, this is just a high-level overview to get you started quickly. ๐Ÿš€

 ๐Ÿ’ฌ Chats